On the stunning Gunnison Route Trail

 Downtown and Around

-While it’s tempting to spend all day and all night (under the stars, preferably) in the great outdoors, the city’s dining, shopping and city-slicker entertainment is hard to beat.
+While it’s tempting to spend all day and all night (under the stars, preferably) in the great outdoors, the city’s dining, boutique shopping and city-slicker entertainment options are hard to beat.
 Head to Historic Downtown, where modern Montrose has established itself through brew pubs and art galleries.
 View the sculptures that are a part of downtown’s Public Art eXperience.
 Shop the Montrose Antique Trail to score one-of-a-kind treasures.
 Visit farms and gardens and pick up preserves, oils and other gourmet goodies.
 Schedule a tasting at a winery, settle in at a classic steakhouse, or wrap your hands around some fresh-roasted coffee.